f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 > When running F3D without interactivity (e.g. `f3d.exe --version`) from CLI, nothing is displayed.

 It's a limitation from the Windows "subsystem".
 You can workaround the issue by piping to a file (`f3d.exe --version > file.txt`) and read the file.
+We found that using git bash console works fine though.
 Another solution is recompiling F3D with the CMake option `F3D_WINDOWS_GUI` disabled.

 ## macOS